Pokémon Red, Blue, and Yellow: Remakes

 and are enhanced remakes of Pokémon Red and Blue.
 The new games were developed by Game Freak and published by Nintendo for the Game Boy Advance and have compatibility with the Game Boy Advance Wireless Adapter, which originally came bundled with the games.
 However, due to the new variables added to FireRed and LeafGreen (such as changing the single, "Special" stat into two separate "Special Attack" and "Special Defense" stats), these games are not compatible with older versions outside of the third generation of Pokémon.
 FireRed and LeafGreen were first released in Japan on January 29, 2004, and released in North America and Europe on September 9 and October 1, 2004 respectively.
 Nearly two years after their original release, Nintendo re-marketed them as Player's Choice games.

 The games received critical acclaim, obtaining an aggregate score of 81 percent on Metacritic.
 Most critics praised the fact that they introduced new features while still maintaining the traditional gameplay of the series.
 Reception of the graphics and audio was more mixed, with some reviewers complaining that they were too simplistic and not much of an improvement over the previous games, Pokémon Ruby and Sapphire.
 FireRed and LeafGreen were commercial successes, selling a total of around 12 million copies worldwide.

 and are enhanced remakes of Pokémon Yellow Version, released in November 2018 for the Nintendo Switch.
 They were aimed at newcomers to the Pokémon series, and incorporate mechanics from Pokémon Go.
 The games take place in the Kanto region and include only the original 151 Pokémon from the first generation of Pokémon.
 The ability for Pokémon to accompany the protagonist in the overworld returns, a feature last seen in Pokémon HeartGold and SoulSilver on the Nintendo DS.
 However, whereas only one Pokémon could be chosen to follow the protagonist previously, they will additionally be accompanied by the starter Pikachu or Eevee in Let's Go, Pikachu! or Let's Go, Eevee!, respectively.

 They have combined global sales of over 13 million copies.

 Related games

-A Nintendo 64 game, Pokémon Stadium, was released by Nintendo in 1999.
-It revolves around a 3D turn-based battle system with the 151 Pokémon featured in Red, Blue, and Yellow.
+A Nintendo 64 game, Pocket Monsters Stadium, was released by Nintendo in 1998 exclusively in Japan.
+It revolves around a 3D turn-based battle system with 40 of the 151 Pokémon featured in Red, Blue, and Yellow.
+A sequel was released in 1999 both in Japan and the West that includes all 151 Pokémon.